Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Quantum interference effect of discrete eigenstates

 \section{Quantum interference effect of discrete eigenstates}

 In the present section, we argue that the Fano conductance arises as a result of interference between discrete eigenstates.
 The conductance formulae~(\ref{eq:conductance_G}) and~(\ref{eq:conductance_J}) have a square of the summation over the discrete eigenstates.
 Therefore, we have crossing terms within a resonant-state pair (between a resonant state and an anti-resonant state), between two resonant-state pairs (two sets of a resonant state and an anti-resonant state), and between a resonant-state pair and a bound state.
 We show in the present section that discrete eigenvalues decide the symmetry or the asymmetry of the conductance peaks in addition to the location of the conductance peaks, using several examples.
-We thereby derive the Fano parameter microscopically.
+We thereby microscopically derive the Fano parameters that control the asymmetry of $\Lambda^2$.
+We then relate the parameters to the Fano parameter that controls the asymmetry of the conductance as well as to Fano parameter that appears in Fano's original argument.\cite{Fano61}

+We will stress two more points in the present section.
+We will show that a sharp resonance peak due to a resonant state with a small imaginary part is strongly asymmetrized by a broad resonance peak nearby due to a resonant state with a large imaginary part.
+A broad resonance peak is often left out from consideration as a background.
+The present result shows that broad resonances can manifest themselves as the asymmetry of nearby sharp resonances and suggests that we may be able to detect a broad one from the Fano parameter of a sharp one.

+The third point of the present section is the effect of an applied magnetic field.
+We will show that an external magnetic field that causes an Aharonov-Bohm phase in the dot makes the Fano asymmetric parameter complex.
+This result is indeed consistent with recent experimental observation.\cite{KAKI2002,KAKI2003,SAKKI2004}

-In Subsecs.~A, B, and C of the present section, we consider the system~(\ref{eq:Hamiltonian_original}) with the following restrictions: the two semi-infinite leads are attached to one site, which is denoted by $d_0$; the coupling $t_1=t_2=t$; the number of sites in the dot $N=1,2,3$ (and therefore the number of discrete eigenvalues $2N=2,4,6$).
-Because the two semi-infinite leads are attached to one site ``$0$" in these cases, the conductance is given by the simpler formula~\eqref{eq:conductance_J} and the system is free from the problem described in Appendix~\ref{app:inf}.
+In \S~\ref{subsec:point}, \S~\ref{subsec:T-shaped} and \S~\ref{subsec:Three}, we consider the system~(\ref{eq:Hamiltonian_original}) with the following restrictions: the two semi-infinite leads are attached to one site, which is denoted by $d_0$; the coupling $t_1=t_2=t$; the number of sites in the dot $N=1,2,3$ (and therefore, according to the argument developed in Appendix\ref{app:calceig}, the number of discrete eigenvalues $2N=2,4,6$).
+Because the two semi-infinite leads are attached to one site ``$0$" in these cases, the conductance is given by the simpler formula~\eqref{eq:conductance_J} and the system is free from the problem described in Appendix\ref{app:inf}.
+We will microscopically derive the three types of the Fano parameter that controls the asymmetry of $\Lambda^2$.
+In \S~\ref{subsec:FanoG} we then reveal the relation between the Fano parameter for $\Lambda^2$ and the Fano parameter for the conductance.